From Vulnerability Discovery to Exploit Path Construction

 Most security workflows still behave as if the core job is to find vulnerabilities, classify them, rank them, and hope the important ones stand out on their own.

-That frame is still useful, but it is no longer the main thing.
+That frame remains useful, but it under-describes where impact actually comes from.
 The more important question is how well we can construct, test, and refine exploit paths from partial capabilities to meaningful outcomes.

 The real signal is not just that models can emit something clever or that benchmark numbers move.
 The signal is that security work can be organized as a workflow that identifies approximate capabilities, composes candidate paths, validates them quickly, and iterates toward working chains.